Juan-David-Lopez-Arce/client-server-text-editor/README.md

 - Supports multiple concurrent clients editing the same document
 - Thread-safe operations using mutex-based synchronization
 - Real-time document updates broadcast to all clients
-- Efficient IPC using Unix pipes
 - Markdown-style editing (headers, lists, formatting, etc.)

 ## Why This Project Matters

-This project demonstrates core systems programming concepts used in real-world applications such as collaborative tools, distributed systems, and high-performance servers.

-It focuses on:
-- Safe concurrency in low-level languages (C)
-- Real-time multi-client coordination
-- Efficient inter-process communication
+This project explores how real-time collaborative systems (like Google Docs or Notion) can be built at a low level without relying on high-level frameworks.

+It demonstrates how to:
+- Handle concurrent edits safely in C
-- Scalable server design using epoll
+- Design scalable event-driven servers using epoll
+- Build efficient shared data structures under contention

 ## Architecture

 The system follows a client–server model with concurrency at the server level.

-Components:
-Clients  →  Server  →  Shared Document (Linked List)
+## Components
+- Clients → send edit commands
+- Server → processes and synchronizes edits
+- Shared Document → stored as a linked structure

-Each client communicates with the server via Unix pipes
+Each client communicates with the server via Unix pipes for command delivery and updates.

+## Consistency Model

-The server manages:
+- The server acts as the single source of truth

-- Client connections (threads)
-- Document updates (worker threads)
-- Periodic broadcasting (timer thread)
+- All edits are serialized through a central update queue
+- Mutex locks ensure atomic modifications to the document
+- Clients receive periodic snapshots to stay in sync

 ## Project Structure
 ```bash